micmejia/bible-dump/NKJV/Leviticus/Lev 13.md

 And the priest shall examine _him;_ and indeed _if_ the swelling on the skin _is_ white, and it has turned the hair white, and _there is_ a spot of raw flesh in the swelling,

 ###### 11
 it _is_ an old leprosy on the skin of his body.
-The priest shall pronounce him [^d]unclean, and shall not isolate him, for he _is_ unclean.
+The priest shall pronounce him unclean, and shall not isolate him, for he _is_ unclean.

 ###### 12
 "And if leprosy breaks out all over the skin, and the leprosy covers all the skin of _the one who has_ the sore, from his head to his foot, wherever the priest looks,